corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

 # SoloAsana
 Stretch yourself to complete all your tasks!

+# Technology Description
+SoloAsana is a rapid deployment personal project, built in less than two weeks, powered by a Rails 5.1 backend with API endpoints.
+SoloAsana delivers a React.js frontend with a Redux framework.
+The database fueling all this is PostgreSQL.

-# Domain: soloasana.com
+### Domain: soloasana.com

 # Key Feature Description
-Tasks (
+* Tasks (
-  enter to complete
+  - enter to complete
-  backspace fully to delete
+  - backspace fully to delete
-  click done: task fades
+  - click done: task fades
+  - blank tasks persist until removed
   )
-Task Details (
+* Task Details (
-  Description
+  - Description
-  Change Log
+  - Change Log - username, string interpolation, timestamp.
   )
-Due Date (
+* Due Date
-  )
-Drag and Drop
+* Drag and Drop

 # Development Timeline